 If your business already has a monthly or weekly newsletter, you can create an Easter-themed send.
 For some businesses, it might make sense to create and share educational or helpful content related to the holiday as part of your Easter email marketing.

-For example, a clothing boutique could share their top picks for Easter dresses, or a restaurant could share Easter brunch recipes to try.
+For example, a clothing boutique could share its top picks for Easter dresses, or a restaurant could share Easter brunch recipes to try.

 This kitchenware company shared an Easter recipe: